 #8.
 Backward Spinal Stretch

-To finish this BJJ stretch routine, you’ll once again turn to the foam roller or rolled up Gi jacket.
+To finish this BJJ stretch routine, you’ll once again turn to the foam roller or rolled-up Gi jacket.
 Simply place it on the mats and lie over it, so that your upper back is directly over the roller/Gi.
-Bend backward putting the top of your head on the mats and extend both your arms over your head.
+Bend backward put the top of your head on the mats and extend both your arms over your head.
 Stay in the position for the duration of a minute.